Seattle Seahawks Vs. Detroit Lions Start Time, Streaming Video: Where To Watch 2017 NFL Playoffs Online

 The Lions are back in the playoffs for the first time since the 2014 season, but their reward for winning the wild card is the unenviable task of having to go into Seattle in January with the hope of coming out with a win.
 The teams will kick off Saturday night at 8:15 p.m.
 ET, with the game broadcast on NBC and also available live online (a link to the streaming video can be found below).

 Those who watch the Seattle Seahawks vs. Detroit Lions game live online will see if Seattle can maintain its perfect playoff record at CenturyLink Field.
-As ESPN noted, everything seems to be tilted in favor of the Seahawks — they have never lost a playoff game at home, Detroit has never won at CenturyLink Field, and to top it all off, the Lions are 0 for their last 8 playoff games.
+As ESPN noted, everything seems to be tilted in favor of the Seahawks — they have never lost a playoff game at home, Detroit has never won at CenturyLink Field, and to top it all off, the Lions are zero for their last eight playoff games.

 But the Lions are ready to make the most of their first trip to the playoffs in two seasons.